JiriKrblich/English4Designer/02-first-impression/02-first-impression.md

 # First impression

-⚠️ **disclaimer:**  the work on this page is for presentation purposes only
+⚠️ **disclaimer:**  the work on this page is for presentation purposes only!

 [offline version of presentation](https://docs.google.com/presentation/d/1OUmfITUkxccNSzLBnFHSptuiKydQFG4B/edit?usp=share_link&ouid=105066854430645324700&rtpof=true&sd=true)